 Create an Investment Plan

 Finally, you can diversify your investments across multiple sectors and asset classes.
 Stocks, bonds and mutual funds are all good options to consider.
-Before investing, research and ensure you understand the risks associated with each option.
+Before investing, research and ensure you understand the exposure to risk associated with each option.

 Perform an Independent Audit